 Accessibility and inclusion are becoming the new watchwords across the world.
 To bring a large section of society, that remained neglected for centuries, to the mainstream life and economic activities, accessible public infrastructure is the first step forward.
 It is commendable that many countries are taking steps to make their public infrastructure accessible, Kenya being one of them.

-Svayam is collaborating with National Council for Persons with Disabilities (NCPWD), Govt. of Kenya for “Promoting Accessibility in public infrastructure of Kenya to make mobility and transportation more inclusive and to realise the Sustainable Development Goals (SDGs)”.
-To add wings to the National Council’s efforts in achieving greater accessibility in Kenya’s public infrastructure & services, Svayam and the Council have jointly launched a detailed Action Plan titled as ‘Accessible Kenya Mission’ with an aim to contribute in capacity building of stakeholders and facilitate the strategies for achieving accessibility in built environment in Kenya.
+Svayam has collaborated with National Council for Persons with Disabilities (NCPWD), Govt. of Kenya for “Promoting Accessibility in public infrastructure of Kenya to make mobility and transportation more inclusive and to realise the Sustainable Development Goals (SDGs)”.
+To add wings to the National Council’s efforts in achieving greater accessibility in Kenya’s public infrastructure & services, Svayam and the National Council have jointly launched a detailed Action Plan titled as ‘Accessible Kenya Mission’with an aim to contribute in capacity building of stakeholders and facilitate the strategies for achieving accessibility in built environment, public transportation and services in Kenya.

 About the Basic Access Auditor Course:

-Education – A Graduate Degree in Science, Design, Urban Planning, Architecture, Civil Engineering, Social Sciences, Rehabilitation, or a related field.
+Education– A Graduate Degree in Science, Design, Urban Planning, Architecture, Civil Engineering, Social Sciences, Rehabilitation, or a related field.

 Preference to :

 Persons with disabilities